bobriat/coinsbill-python/README.md

 # CoinsBill Python bindings

-This is a simple library for interacting with the [Vimeo API](https://developers.vimeo.com).
+This is a python library for interacting with the [CoinsBill API](hhttps://www.coinsbill.com/developers).

 ### Example Usage